TIERS/multi_lidar_multi_uav_dataset/README.md

 </div>

 We present a novel multi-LiDAR dataset specifically designed for UAV tracking.
 Our dataset includes data from a spinning LiDAR, two solid-state LiDARs with different Field of View (FoV) and scan patterns, and an RGB-D camera.
 This diverse sensor suite allows for research on new challenges in the field, including limited FoV adaptability and multi-modality data processing.
-For a comprehensive list of sequences refer to the paper [Towards Robust UAV Tracking: A Multi-LiDAR Dataset for Indoor/Outdoor Navigation in GNSS-Denied Environments](https://arxiv.org/abs/2304.12125) and the [project page](https://tiers.github.io/uav_lidar_tracking_dataset)
+For a comprehensive list of sequences refer to the paper [Towards Robust UAV Tracking in GNSS-Denied Environments: A Multi-LiDAR Multi-UAV Dataset]() and the [project page](https://tiers.github.io/uav_lidar_tracking_dataset)

 <hr />